A mother feeds her child at the UNICEF-supported Anjerak nutrition center in Kabul.

 UNICEF supplies MUAC measuring tapes — short for mid-upper arm circumference — to caregivers, health care providers and other frontline workers along with guidance on the importance of early detection and response.

-Many UNICEF assistance programs that provide cash payments to families so they can meet urgent needs for food and other basics are helping to improve child nutrition.
+Many UNICEF assistance programs provide cash payments to families so they can meet urgent needs for food and other basics.
+These programs have bee found to improve child nutrition.

 UNICEF purchases and distributes approximately 80 percent of the world's supply of RUTF — a lifesaving treatment for children suffering from severe acute malnutrition, also known as severe wasting disease.